 2. Cooperation with Stakeholders other than Shareholders

-Under our Corporate Philosophy, "Making people's lives healthier, safer and more fulfilling." we endeavor to cooperate as appropriate with various stakeholders including employees, clients, business connections, creditors and local communities.
+Under "Making people's lives healthier, safer and more fulfilling." as stated in our corporate philosophy, we endeavor to cooperate as appropriate with various stakeholders including employees, clients, business connections, creditors and local communities.